bunkerity/bunkerweb/docs/integrations.md

 Please ensure that the autoconf services have access to the Kubernetes API.
 It is recommended to utilize [RBAC authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for this purpose.

 !!! warn "Custom CA for Kubernetes API"
-    At the moment, using a custom CA for the Kubernetes API is not supported by the autoconf.
-The only workaround available is to disable certificate verification by setting the `KUBERNETES_SSL_VERIFY` environment variable of the autoconf to `no` (default is `yes`).
+    If you use a custom CA for your Kubernetes API, you can mount a bundle file containing your intermediate(s) and root certificates on the ingress controller and set the `KUBERNETES_SSL_CA_FILE` environment value to the path of the bundle inside the container.
+Alternatively, even if it's not recommended, you can disable certificate verification by setting the `KUBERNETES_SSL_VERIFY` environment variable of the ingress controller to `no` (default is `yes`).

 Additionally, **it is crucial to set the `KUBERNETES_MODE` environment variable to `yes` when utilizing the Kubernetes integration**.
 This variable is mandatory for proper functionality.